tnfssc/tnfssc/RESUME.md

 - **[maaybe](https://github.com/tnfssc/maaybe)** | A library that introduces the concept of "maybe" to TypeScript

   - TypeScript, GitHub Actions, NPM, Jest

-- **upcoming** | A desktop app that I am currently working on

-  - Tauri, React, TypeScript, PandaCSS

 ---